ymw0331/vanilla-javascript-20-projects/readme.md

-#### This is a list of 20 projects that I learned from the ZTM JS-20-Projects course, which I can use as references for future projects.
-Each project was built using pure JavaScript, HTML5, and CSS3, and taught me best practices for building responsive and mobile-first web applications.
+#### A list of 20 projects from the ZTM JS-20-Projects course.
+Each project built using pure JavaScript, HTML5, and CSS3, and built with best practices for building responsive and mobile-first web applications.

 <ol>